 Here We Go Again...

-Then Martin Gardner, the co-founder of the modern skeptic movement, wrote that Tillich was actually an Atheist!
+Then there's Martin Gardner, co-founder of the modern skeptic movement, who wrote in his book, The Whys of a Philosophical Scrivener that Tillich was actually an Atheist!

 Back and forth go thinkers labeling others, often contrary to the others' clear affirmations.